-When you run your own company, is there a tax-efficient way to claim for business phone and business broadband costs as business expenses.
-As part of running your business, can you also claim for a business mobile phone contract?
+When you run your own company, is there a tax-efficient way to claim business phone and business broadband costs as business expenses?
+As part of running your business, can you also claim a business mobile phone contract?

-When we consider claiming for your broadband and phone, there are two points for you to note are:
+When we consider claiming for your broadband and phone, there are two points for you to note:

 - Any business expenses that you incur must be wholly and exclusively for your business, and;

-- Where there is a duality of purpose, i.e., the cost that you are planning to claim as a business expense would have been incurred on a personal level, regardless of any business use.
-In this case, if you claim for such expenses through your business, you will pay extra tax.
+- Where there is a duality of purpose, i.e., the cost you are planning to claim as a business expense would have been incurred on a personal level, regardless of any business use.
+You will pay extra tax if you claim for such costs through your business.

-Around twenty years ago, employers who chose to provide their employees with a business mobile phone, also provided them with a Benefit in Kind (BIK).
-The BIK was £200, and this was taxable on the employee through their PAYE tax code that in turn was applied to their salary.
+Around twenty years ago, employers who chose to provide their employees with a business mobile phone also provided them with a Benefit in Kind (BIK).
+The BIK was £200, which was taxable on the employee through their PAYE tax code that was applied to their salary.

 Today, a business can provide each staff member with one mobile phone to use for business with no associated BIK.
 If you run your own company, your business can do this for you too.
-As a result, you can claim for the charges for your mobile phone or SIM card as business expenses and there is no BIK.
-Please note, it is advisable to try and make sure that your mobile phone contract is in your business name.
-It is also important to note that although you may use your mobile phone for business and personal calls, you should make sure that any token personal use’ is ‘reasonable.’
-If you follow this advice, your mobile phone expenses are an allowable business expense.
+As a result, you can claim the charges for your mobile phone or SIM card tax-free as business expenses, and there is no BIK.
+Please note that it is advisable to ensure that your mobile phone contract is in the name of your limited company.
+It is also important to note that although you may use your mobile phone for business and personal calls, you should ensure that any token personal use’ is ‘reasonable.’
+Following this advice, your mobile phone expenses are tax-deductible business costs.

-Business phone and business broadband -what you can claim for?
+Business phone and business broadband -what can you claim?

 Business phone -dedicated landline

-Can you claim for a dedicated business phone line for your business?
+Can you claim a dedicated phone line for your business?
 The answer to this question is yes, on the basis that you will use the line for business calls only.
-The dedicated business line contract and bills need to be in the business name.
+The dedicated business line contract and bills must be in the business name.

-What’s more, if you work from home and have a dedicated business phone line, you may have your own home office.
-Two things to think about here are how to create your home office and what can you claim for the use of this.
+What’s more, if you work from home and have a dedicated phone line for business purposes, you may have your own home office.
+Two things to think about here are how to create your home office and what you can claim for the use of this.

-A further thought is when you a business phone number, this will look more professional.
-This is in terms of how it will look to your clients and contacts when shown on stationery such as business cards, letters, invoices, etc., it will remind them of your business.
+A further thought is when you have a business phone number, it will look more professional.
+This is in terms of how it will look to your clients and contacts.
+Indeed, when shown on stationery such as business cards, letters, invoices, etc., it will remind them of your business.

 Business only calls

 Business call charges on your personal mobile or landline phone bill are a genuine business expense.
-Therefore, your company can claim for these costs and it can also reclaim the VAT element on the business calls.
+Therefore, your company can claim these costs and reclaim the VAT on business calls.
 However, you cannot claim for any part of the line rental.
-This is because you will incur the cost if your personal mobile or landline phone if you use it for business or not.
+Please note that this is because you will incur the cost of your personal mobile or landline phone whether you use it for business or not.

-Furthermore, it can now be difficult to split out the cost of business calls can now be difficult, and this is due to the way that phone companies now package phone costs with free minutes, etc. Therefore, if you are not able to separate the business calls from the personal phone bills, you are unable to claim due to the duality of purpose rules.
-To explain further, this is because the business calls incur no extra cost on top of the tariff that you already pay for your personal calls.
+Furthermore, splitting out the cost of business calls can now be difficult, and this is due to the way that phone companies now package phone costs with free minutes, etc. Therefore, if you are not able to separate the business calls from the personal phone bills, you are unable to claim due to the duality of purpose rules.
+To explain further, business calls incur no extra cost because of the tariff you already pay for your personal calls.

-You can claim for broadband if you have a dedicated business broadband connection, and the line is usable only for business purposes.
-The account and bills for the business broadband should be in the business name.
+The account and bills for the business broadband service should be in the business name.
 HMRC accept that there may be a minor amount of personal usage here.

-If you have no actual broadband contract at home, and you need internet access to carry out your trade, then you can claim for any internet related costs here for your business.
+If you have no actual broadband contract at home and need internet access to carry out your trade, then you can claim any internet-related costs here for your business.

-If you are a sole trader, the rules above on business only calls apply.
-Therefore, you will need to try and identify any business calls on your mobile and home phones and once you have done so, you can claim for these against tax
+If you are a sole trader, the rules above on business-only calls apply.
+Therefore, you will need to try and identify any business calls on your mobile and home phones.
+Once you have done so, you can claim these against tax.

 Business phone and business broadband -HMRC guidance